-What is yoga, what is meditation ?
+What is yoga, what is meditation?
 What is the goal ?
-And how to practice ?
+And how to practise?

-There are about 6 – 10 known types like Hata-Yoga, Kriya-Yoga or Kundalini-Yoga.
+There are about 6 – 10 known types like Hatha Yoga, Kriya Yoga or Kundalini Yoga.

 Other known types of meditations are e.g. Zazen, Vipassana, the Dynamic (Osho) or the Transcendental Meditation.